dzianisv/MiamiGo/README.md

 My frist ReactNative app that I build to learn how ReactNative works.
 I was in Miami that time and looked at the glitchy Miami Go app and asked myself, how hard to build app like that for a public transit.

+**Disclaimer**: do not use this as a ticket, QR code content is invalid.
+This is just for a demo purposes.

 ![](assets/Logo.jpg)

 # How to build